COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Mental Health First Aid training equips the public to identify and help someone who is facing a mental health crisis.
 Learn more.

 Just as with any other illness, the first step to feeling better is identifying the problem.
-Get a free, confidential behavioral health assessment at Linden Oaks Behavioral Health.
+Get a confidential behavioral health assessment at Linden Oaks Behavioral Health.

 If you have reached this screen, your current device or browser is unable to access the full Edward-Elmhurst Health Web site.